cytoscape/idmapper/README.md

 Once the dialog is confirmed, a new column will be added to the Node Table containing the mapped identifiers.

-The active service  (either Kei's mapping service or BridgeDb) is set in MapColumnTaskFactoryImpl.
-Line 17

-__**BridgeDB** is the default service.__ and is expected to be the exclusive service in the core app.

 Note that we are pointed at __/webservice.bridgedb.org:8185__ in BridgeDbIdMapper:33.
 This is a test server.